ny-araza/appel_moi_peuetre/README.md

 The most challenging aspect of the project was designing an optimal constrained decoding strategy for function name extraction.
 The solution involved strict logit masking: setting all vocabulary logits to $-\infty$ while enabling only those corresponding to valid function names.
 This forces the LLM to output exclusively valid function names, completely eliminating hallucinations.

 ## Testing strategy
-To validate the implementation, I defined BaseModel schemas for both input and output structures.
+To validate the implementation, I defined BaseModel (pydantic) schemas for both input and output structures.
 Using JSON schema validation (validate_json), the pipeline strictly enforces type checking and structural compliance—raising an explicit error if a payload fails to match the expected format.

 ## Exemple usage
 ```bash